Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Introduction to Part II

-\textbf{(Relative) free splitting complexes.} In studying the geometry of the outer automorphism group $\Out(F_n)$ of a rank~$n$ free group $F_n$ by analogy with $\MCG(S)$, the hyperbolic role of the curve complex $\C(S)$ is played by several different characters: the free factor complex $\FF(F_n)$ \cite{BestvinaFeighn:FFCHyp}; the free splitting complex $\FS(F_n)$ \FSHyp; and the cyclic splitting complex $\FZ(F_n)$ \cite{Mann:Hyperbolicity}.
-An individual outer automorphism $\phi \in \Out(F_n)$ acts either loxodromically or elliptically in each case, although with different dichotomies: $\phi$ acts loxodromically on $\FF(F_n)$ if and only if $\phi$ is fully irreducible \cite{BestvinaFeighn:FFCHyp}; $\phi$ acts loxodromically on $\FS(F_n)$ if and only if $\phi$ has a filling attracting lamination \cite{HandelMosher:FreeSplittingLox}; and $\phi$ acts loxodromically on $\FZ(F_n)$ if and only if it has a $\Z$-filling attracting lamination \cite{GuptaWigglesworth:Centralizers}.
+\textbf{(Relative) free splitting and free factor complexes.} In studying the geometry of the outer automorphism group $\Out(F_n)$ of a rank~$n$ free group $F_n$ by analogy with $\MCG(S)$, the hyperbolic role of the curve complex $\C(S)$ is played by several different actors: the free factor complex $\FFC(F_n)$ \cite{BestvinaFeighn:FFCHyp}; the free splitting complex $\FS(F_n)$ \FSHyp; and the cyclic splitting complex $\FZ(F_n)$ \cite{Mann:Hyperbolicity}.
+Each individual outer automorphism $\phi \in \Out(F_n)$ acts on each of these complexes either loxodromically or elliptically, although the dichotomies vary amongst the complexes: $\phi$ acts loxodromically on $\FFC(F_n)$ if and only if $\phi$ is fully irreducible \cite{BestvinaFeighn:FFCHyp}; $\phi$~acts loxodromically on $\FS(F_n)$ if and only if $\phi$ has a filling attracting lamination \cite{HandelMosher:FreeSplittingLox}; and $\phi$~acts loxodromically on $\FZ(F_n)$ if and only if it has a $\Z$-filling attracting lamination \cite{GuptaWigglesworth:Centralizers}.

-In our earlier work \RelFSHyp, we relativized results about $\FS(F_n)$ and $\FF(F_n)$ by proving hyperbolicity of the relative free splitting and free factor complexes $\FS(\Gamma;\A)$ and $\FF(\Gamma;\A)$ on which the relative outer automorphism group $\Out(\Gamma;\A)$ acts, where $\Gamma$ is a group and~$\A$ is a free factor system of~$\Gamma$.
-In this work and its sequels we shall establish a dynamical classification for the action of elements of $\Out(\Gamma;\A)$ on the relative free splitting complex $\FS(\Gamma;\A)$, generalizing the results for $\Out(F_n)$ but with mostly new proofs, and with strong new quantitative conclusions, thus finding new analogues of results from $\MCG(S)$.
+In Part~I \RelFSOne, we relativized large scale geometric results about $\FS(F_n)$ and $\FFC(F_n)$ by proving hyperbolicity of the relative free splitting complex $\FS(\Gamma;\A)$ and of the complex of relative free factor systems $\CFFS(\Gamma;\A)$,\footnote{For the natural quasi-isometric embedding of $\FFC(\Gamma;\A)$ as a subcomplex of $\CFFS(\Gamma;\A)$, see Proposition 6.3 of Part~I \RelFSOne\ .} given a group $\Gamma$ and a free factor system $\A$ of~$\Gamma$.

+Our main goal here and in Part III \RelFSThree\ is to establish a dynamical classification of elements of the natural action of $\Out(\Gamma;\A)$ on the relative free splitting complex $\FS(\Gamma;\A)$, generalizing the results for $\Out(F_n)$ but with mostly new proofs, and with strong new quantitative conclusions even for $\Out(F_n)$, thus finding new analogues of results from $\MCG(S)$.